Meditation For Sleep – The Secret to a Deep Good Night’s Slumber

 The majority of meditation for sleep positions require you to sit still but not movement meditation.
 For example, walking meditation is a form of movement meditation and associated closely with Tai Chi and Yoga.

-Movement meditation helps you expand the consciousness by simply being present during any type of movement be it a morning walk, or playing sports.
-You can combine the movement meditation with mindful sitting meditation for the best results.
+Movement meditation helps you expand your consciousness by simply being present during any type of movement be it a morning walk, or playing sports.
+You can combine movement meditation with mindful sitting meditation for the best results.

 9. Progressive Meditation